 Knowledge is the creator and essence of all things (1)

 Philosophers of science have long considered science as a Darwinian process (2; 3; 4).
-Scientific hypotheses are largely learned (a type of inheritance) by the generation of science students from the parent generation of scientists but there is inevitably some variation amongst their understandings.
-Scientific ideas are also often re-thought or re-copied by researchers, with some variations, and to complete the Darwinian process there is selection amongst the hypotheses largely due to their simplicity, elegance and the support they receive from experimental evidence.
+Scientific hypotheses are largely learned (a type of inheritance) by the generation of science students from the parent generation of scientists but there is inevitably some variation among their understandings.
+Scientific ideas are also often re-thought or re-copied by researchers, with some variations, and to complete the Darwinian process there is selection among the hypotheses largely due to their simplicity, elegance and the support they receive from experimental evidence.

 Although this process has been largely accepted for decades there remains one troubling problem: where do new hypotheses come from?
 In the Darwinian process of natural selection the parallel question is ‘where do new genes come from’ and this is usually explained as random genetic mutation or copying errors.
 In science, however, the formation of new hypotheses may not appear to be a random process.
 Scientists spend much of their time in the purposeful pursuit of trying to formulate suitable hypotheses and any success is often experienced as a ‘eureka’ moment.

-Researchers are constantly introducing new hypotheses into the scientific literature for evaluation by their peers and judgement by the evidence but the process by which they formulate these new hypotheses is poorly understood.
+Researchers are constantly introducing new hypotheses into the scientific literature for evaluation by their peers and judgment by the evidence but the process by which they formulate these new hypotheses is poorly understood.
 It is usually characterized as a purposeful ‘creative’ process having little in common with the random processes which introduce new genetic sequences into the repertoire of biology.

 In recent times our understanding of human cognitive processes has often been illuminated by the construction of computerized models.
-When a machine model can be constructed which duplicates some puzzling human cognitive ability it adds plausibility to the hypothesis that the human brain may perform this ability in a manner analogous to the computer algorithm.
-For instance, the Bayesian Brain School of neuroscience argues that the human brain operates largely as a Bayesian computer; selecting from amongst the many competing hypotheses that it generates according to the sensory data it receives.
+When a machine model can be constructed which duplicates some puzzling human cognitive ability it adds plausibility to the hypothesis that the human brain may unconsciously perform this ability in a manner analogous to the computer algorithm.
+For instance, the Bayesian Brain School of neuroscience argues that the human brain operates largely as a Bayesian computer; selecting from among the many competing hypotheses that it generates according to the sensory data it receives.
 These hypotheses are made more plausible when the researchers can demonstrate Bayesian computer models which duplicate some aspects of human cognitive abilities.

 Still, the question remains: how does the brain produce innovative new hypotheses?
 Just now light has been shed on solving this problem by a Darwinian computer algorithm which has discovered a new scientific model or hypothesis describing how Planarian worms manage to regenerate damaged tissue (5).